Page content

 Members with the greatest knowledge in medicine and its applications.
 They take care of injuries, cleanness, and reduce disease spread. - Techy

-Puppysitters, mothers who still feed their young, and guardians of the younglings. - Spiritualist
+Puppysitters, parents who still feed their young, and guardians of the younglings. - Spiritualist

 Leader of the spiritual practices.
 Can be one or two.